paragoner1/crisis-companion/README.md

-# 🚨 Solana SOS - Creating The Phone You Can't Live Without
+# 🚨 Solana SOS - The Voice-Activated Emergency Response App

-**Solana SOS** is a revolutionary voice-activated emergency response app that works offline and online.
-Built with cutting-edge technology, it transforms ordinary people into life-saving heroes through gamification, rewards, and community-driven safety networks.
+**Solana SOS** is a revolutionary voice-activated emergency response app that transforms ordinary people into life-saving heroes through gamification, rewards, and community-driven safety networks.
+Built with cutting-edge technology, it works offline and online to provide immediate, context-aware guidance during life-threatening emergencies.

+*Optimized for Solana Mobile devices, with broader platform expansion planned.*

 ## 💙 **Motivation**